immerfroehlich/audio-juicer/README.md

 imageagick for image resizing command line tools and lsblk for device detection (should be included in every LSB linux I guess).

-The build currently has only been tested on Ubuntu 18.04 LTS (Bionic Beaver) for the amd64 platform.
+The build currently has only been tested on Ubuntu 18.04 LTS (Bionic Beaver) and on Debian 10 (Buster) for the amd64 platform.
 The following build instruction works for the mentioned combination.

 To build and run it do the following: